 - The repeal of Pennsylvania's Debt Collection Regulations, which were viewed as the most cumbersome in the nation.

 - Successfully establishing one the most retail friendly Accuracy in Price Scanning laws in the nation to help protect consumers and retailers alike.

-- Were successful in requesting the Governor's Office and PA Department of Revenue to make a policy change to force internet-only retailers to collect and remit sales tax on purchases made by PA residents.
+- Were successful in requesting Governor Corbett's Office and PA Department of Revenue to make a policy change to force internet-only retailers to collect and remit sales tax on purchases made by PA residents.
 Previously, those businesses enjoyed an unfair price advantage over traditional brick and mortar stores that collect sales tax.
 This change took effect September 1, 2012.